Frequently Asked Questions

 CEBA allows employers with $50,000 to $1,000,000 in payroll, including not-for-profits, to get an interest-free loan up to $40,000.
 If the employer repays the loan before December 31, 2022, up to 25% ($10,000) will be forgiven.
 If the employer does not repay by December 31, 2022, the balance is converted to a 3 year loan at 5% interest.
 Contact your bank or credit union.

-This program provides a wage subsidy for eligible employers of up to 75% of wages or $847 per week (whichever is less) for up to 12 weeks, retroactive to March 15, 2020.
-Eligible employers include individuals, corporations (including not-for-profits and charities) and partnerships that have had at least a 15% drop in gross revenue in March and a 30% drop in gross revenue in April and May.
+The CEWS program provided a wage subsidy for eligible employers of up to 75% of wages or $847 per week (whichever is less) for up to 12 weeks, retroactive to March 15, 2020.
+It is no longer running, but more information can be found here:

 CanadaHelps has put together a useful guide for charities to stay informed about Canada’s COVID-19 governmental supports and programs:

 Yes, unless the corporation’s by-laws say that they cannot.
 This applies to for-profit as well as not-for-profit corporations.
 Cooperatives should check to see if their by-laws allow electronic meetings.

 The deadline has been extended to December 31, 2020 for charities whose return was due between March 18 and December 31.
 Returns can be filed using a paper copy or online: